collective-action/tech/CONTRIBUTING.md

 - If a field is not applicable, remove the `<tr>` tag for it entirely.
 - DO NOT add additional fields to the table.
 If you wish to include other information, add it in the description field or as a tag.

+## Making A Pull Request (PR)

+You can learn about how to make a pull request [here](https://help.github.com/en/articles/creating-a-pull-request).

+When you make a pull request, the request will trigger an Azure pipeline to kick off where it will perform the following:
+1. Test that the addition that was made complies with the data fields outlined above - if it does not comply, the Azure pipeline will block the merge.
+1. Cleans up the HTML code and updates the summary, including how many actions are reported
+1. Generates/updates the `actions.csv` file so that the file is up-to-date

+> The cleanup/update uses the `convert.py` file described in the "Developer Feature" section below

+After the azure pipeline performs these steps, it will automatically add the changes to the PR.

 ## Developer Features